Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Implication on constraining the MW's bar properties from the quadrupole feature

 \subsection{Sample selection from Gaia DR3}

 We select a sample of RGB stars from the \gaia\ DR3, following broadly the same procedure as described in \cite{Drimmeletal2023}, by selecting stars with $3000\,\mathrm{K} < T_\mathrm{eff} < 5500\,\mathrm{K}$ and $\log g < 3.0$.
 We limit ourselves to stars with full 6-D kinematics and apparent magnitudes within the brightness limits $5 < G < 15.5$ that have high fidelity astrometric solutions ($\texttt{fidelity\_v2}>0.5$ from \cite{Rybizki21}).
-The parallax zero points are corrected using the method described in \cite{Groenewegen21} and the sample is augmented with extinction $E$ using the all-sky extinction map from \cite{Zhang24}.
+The parallax zero points are corrected using the method described in \cite{Groenewegen21}, and the sample is augmented with extinction $E$ using the all-sky extinction map from \cite{Zhang24}.
 The extinction map extends out to $5\mathrm{\ kpc}$ (from the Solar location), beyond which it is extrapolated using a double-exponential model for the differential dust density.
 We further apply quality cuts $\texttt{radial\_velocity\_error} < 20\ \kms$ and $\varpi/\sigma_\varpi > 5$.
+We calculate distance using the simple inverse of the measured parallax, $d = 1/\varpi$.
 The positions and velocities of the stars are transformed to Galactocentric coordinates using the \texttt{astropy.coordinates} module \citep{astropy22}.
 For the transformation, we use $z_{\odot}=20.8\pc$ \citep{Bennett19}, $R_{\odot}=8.277 \kpc$, and $v_\odot=(9.3\kms,251.5\kms,8.59\kms)$ \citep{Gravity22}.
 The Sun is then located at $(-R_{\odot}, 0, z_{\odot})$ moving with velocity $v_\odot$.
-Our final selected sample contains 5,667,443 number of stars.
-The corresponding stellar density and the $\avg{V_R}$ distribution in the face-on configuration, computed for our final selected sample from the \gaia\ DR3 are shown in Fig.~\ref{fig:sim0300_vs_RGB_comparison} (see the right column).
-A prominent quadrupole feature is present in the face-on $\avg{V_R}$ distribution, in agreement with \cite{Drimmeletal2023}.
+Our final selected sample contains 5,667,443 stars.
+The corresponding stellar density and the $\avg{V_R}$ distribution in the Galactocentric $(x-y)$-plane, computed for our final selected sample from the \gaia\ DR3 are shown in Fig.~\ref{fig:sim0300_vs_RGB_comparison} (see the right column).
+A prominent quadrupole feature is present in the $\avg{V_R}$ distribution calculated in the $(x-y)$-plane, in agreement with \cite{Drimmeletal2023}.